brunom63/easynordvpn/README.md

 ## Execute:
 - Click on black NordVPN icon at the menu's Internet folder
-- If you installed it globally, you also get a `b8nordvpn` command
+- If you installed it globally, you also get a `easynordvpn` command

 ## Uninstall:
 If globally installed, run as **root**.